dcunited001/te-xel-io/app/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time.md

 ![Morgan Freeman](/img/posts/2015-03-14-gpu-accelerated-string-neighborhood-in-linear-time/morgan-freeman.png)

-### Improvements to This and Other Algorithms
+### Improvements to Other Algorithms

 I've got some ideas for some improvements, which I doubt are wholy original.
 But, who knows?
+I also have some novel ideas about protein folding algorithms =] =] I just need to learn more about searching through spaces and optimizing energy for molecular structures.
+And more about molecular dynamics.
+Yeh, that.

+As I was researching GPU assisted Bioinformatics algorithms, I found [Tuan Tu Tran](https://sites.google.com/site/trantuantubk/)'s site and papers.
+[Here](https://sites.google.com/site/trantuantubk/phd-tuan-tu-tran.pdf) is his excellent paper on GPU assisted Bioinformatics Algorithms that inspired me to dig a little deeper.
+These and other interesting links can also be can be found in the readme for my [BioClj](https://github.com/dcunited001/bioclj) github project page.